polterguy/polterguy.github.io/index.md

 This also makes Magic exceptionally well suited for building AI agents, and _especially database-driven agents_.
 Because your entire backend and its data become secured tools the AI can invoke over MCP, an agent can query and update your database, call your endpoints, and even create brand new endpoints on demand — all behind your own authentication and role based access control, with your data never leaving your database.

 Magic is 100% open source, and you can find its [GitHub repo here](http://github.com/polterguy/magic).
 If you don't want to mess with hosting yourself, you can check out our professional or enterprise hosting plans [here](https://ainiro.io).

+## What can you use Magic for?

+Magic is a general purpose backend platform, but some things it is _particularly_ good at.
+Below are the most important use cases.

+* **Full stack apps** - CRM systems, admin panels, booking systems, internal tools - a database, a secure API, and a frontend, generated from natural language in minutes
+* **Database-driven AI agents** - AI agents that query and update _your_ database, invoke _your_ endpoints, and even create new tools for themselves on demand - all behind your own RBAC
+* **A kick-ass MCP server** - connect Claude, Cursor, Codex, or any MCP client to your cloudlet, and every endpoint becomes a tool the agent can invoke
+* **Custom AI chatbots** - crawl your website, and get an embeddable chatbot trained on your own content, with widgets and AI functions
+* **Wrapping legacy databases** - point Magic at an existing MySQL, PostgreSQL, SQL Server or MariaDB database, and get a secured, modern web API in seconds
+* **Managing your databases** - design schemas visually, execute SQL from the browser, or let an AI agent administer your database through natural language
+* **Web APIs without code** - CRUD endpoints, custom SQL endpoints, aggregations and keyword search - generated, not written
+* **Background jobs and automation** - scheduled tasks written in Hyperlambda, or generated from plain English descriptions
+* **Hosting static websites and SPAs** - your cloudlet serves files from /etc/www/, turning it into a web server for landing pages and single-page apps, right next to the APIs powering them
+* **Email, workflows and integrations** - SMTP, Stripe, Shopify, WordPress, HubSpot, NetSuite and more, through installable plugins

 ## AI Generated Code - "Vibe Coding"